 When you have chosen your new companion, you will be asked to sign an adoption contract and pay an adoption fee.
 Cat adoption fees range from $0 - $150.
 All of our cats are spayed or neutered, vaccinated and microchipped.
 We also treat for fleas and parasites.
-Every cat adopted from AFRP comes with our lifetime promise that for any reason you can no longer care for your cat, he or she can come back to our organization.

 How to Adopt a Dog